 Fraud Awareness Resources

-Find advice and guidance on how to prevent and respond to online fraud and phishing attacks, especially while working remotely.
+Find advice and guidance on how to prevent and respond to online fraud and phishing attacks, especially while during hybrid working and studying.

 Advice and Guidance

 Find various fraud prevention resources aimed at helping you avoid common attacks such as phishing emails and other forms of social engineering.
-Please note that due to the escalation of Covid-19, Coronavirus-related fraud is also on the rise as of March 2020 (more information on these types of fraud can be found below in the "Known Scams" section).
+Please note that due to the Covid-19 pandemic, Coronavirus-related fraud is also on the rise as of March 2020 (more information on these types of fraud can be found below in the "Known Scams" section).